-The Indel89 classification incorporates a more granular analysis of the sequence context for some one-base-pair indels, which significantly enhances the ability to resolve 1 bp T insertions and deletions in diverse sequence contexts.
+The Indel89 classification incorporates a more granular analysis of the sequence context for some single-base-pair indels, which lets it resolve 1 bp T insertions and deletions in diverse sequence contexts.
 For instance, the Indel83 signature ID23 reflects the removal of single-base Cs from dinucleotide Cs or single-base Ts from mono- or dinucleotide Ts (Figure 1C).
 In contrast, the Indel89 signature InsDel23 (identified in this study) predominantly characterizes the removal of 1 bp C from CCA ([C2]A) and 1 bp T from AXA, CXA, and GXA contexts, where X represents poly-T tracts of varying lengths (1–4 bp) (Figure 1D).
 Collectively, these indel signatures consistently demonstrate that AA exposure preferentially removes 1 bp T from ATA, CTA, and GTA contexts, mirroring the strong SBS22 signal observed genome-wide (Figure 1A).

-Moreover, environmental exposures such as tobacco smoke and UV irradiation display distinct mutational footprints across multiple signature classes.
+<the point of this paragraph is that Indel89 is more informative?> Moreover, environmental exposures such as tobacco smoke and UV irradiation display distinct mutational footprints across multiple signature classes.
 Tobacco smoking is associated not only with C>A (SBS4) and CC>AA (DBS2) substitutions but also with the removal of 1 bp C from poly-C sequences (1–5 bp) followed by A (e.g., CA>A, CCA>CA…) as captured by ID3 and InsDel3.
 UV exposure, conversely, induces C>T (SBS7a) and CC>TT (DBS1) substitutions, as well as indel events such as GTTA>GTA or ATTA>ATA (ID13 and InsDel13).
 Nevertheless, despite their mechanistic importance, indel signatures have historically received less attention: as of COSMIC v3.4, 99 SBS signatures are catalogued, compared to only 23 ID83 signatures.

 In this study, we analyzed somatic mutation data from over 7,000 tumor genomes across two large pan-cancer datasets: PCAWG (Pan-Cancer Analysis of Whole Genomes) (The ICGC/TCGA Pan-Cancer Analysis of Whole Genomes Consortium et al. 2020) and HMF (Hartwig Medical Foundation) (Priestley et al. 2019).
 Using hierarchical Dirichlet process and non-negative matrix factorization approaches (SigProfilerExtractor and MuSiCal), we identified a comprehensive set of 33 Indel83 mutational signatures and 41 Indel89 mutational signatures.
 A signature was considered novel if it was not similar to any known ID signature or could not be reconstructed from them (more details in Methods and Results).
 To systematically compare the two signature catalogs, we developed and applied a new pipeline to match Indel83 and Indel89 signatures based on tumor samples with high signature proportions and cosine similarities.
 We further profiled the replication timing, asymmetry between genic and intergenic regions and asymmetry between leading and lagging replication strand of each signature, providing insights into their underlying mutational processes.
-Experimental validation confirmed that one novel Indel signature, identified in both the Indel83 (H_ID29) and Indel89 (InsDel29) taxonomies, is associated with topoisomerase-1-transcription-associated mutagenesis in the context of RNASEH2B deficiency.
-Additionally, four novel signatures from both Indel83 and Indel89 were detected predominantly in the HMF dataset, due to its larger representation of tumors with microsatellite instability (MSI).
+Experimental validation in a cells with deficient ribonucleotide excision repair showed that transcription-associated mutagenesis by topoisomerase 1 at sites of ribonucleotides incorporated in genomic DNA generates previously unreported indel signatures that we identified independently in both indel classification systems <cite 10.1016/j.dnarep.2012.12.004 or 10.1073/pnas.1012363108, and maybe 10.1073/pnas.1012582108>.
+Additionally, four novel signatures from both indel classifications systems occurred predominantly in the HMF dataset, due to its larger representation of tumors with microsatellite instability (MSI).
 Together, our analyses provide an expanded and detailed landscape of both Indel83 and Indel89 mutational signatures, comprehensively contributions to key cancer genes, as well as their replication timing, replication strand bias, and genic versus intergenic distributions.

 Results